naval200/pumpfun-defi-kit/docs/API_REFERENCE.md

 }
 ```

+**Note:**
-**Note:** Both functions use the constant product AMM formula (x * y = k) to calculate conversion rates.
-They automatically find AMM pools for the token if no pool key is provided.
-The functions account for slippage tolerance and work only with tokens that have been migrated to AMM pools.
+- Both functions use the constant product formula (x * y = k) to calculate conversion rates
+- **AMM Mode**: Uses pool reserves (`poolBaseAmount * poolQuoteAmount = k`) for tokens that have been migrated to AMM
+- **Bonding Curve Mode**: Uses virtual reserves (`virtual_token_reserves * virtual_sol_reserves = k`) for tokens still on the bonding curve
+- Automatic fallback: Tries AMM pools first, then falls back to bonding curve if no pools exist
+- The functions automatically detect which mechanism to use based on available pools
+- Slippage tolerance is applied to both AMM and bonding curve calculations

 ### `getOrCreateAssociatedTokenAccount`